 Folklore says he might look like an old white bearded man, but can we be certain?
 And you might also have heard of the Grinch, a green (possibly furry) creature that hates Christmas.
-Couldn’t he be an alien?
+Could he be an alien?

 And with the typical human reaction that an alien is evil (thanks in part to Hollywood and the Alien series), the natural reaction would be to make the Grinch evil.
 He might have been spotted by someone in front of the Christmas tree with a gift in his hand and the person thought, “this evil alien wants to steal the wonderful gifts someone wanted to give to me.”
 And this rumor spreads making him the evil one, what if instead he was the one that placed it there?
 I suspect I am going down a worm hole….